awslabs/ec2-spot-workshops/content/monte-carlo-with-batch/batch/submit_job.md

 ![State machine](/images/montecarlo-with-batch/state_machine.png)

-You can notice that each step in the rendering pipeline has been mapped to a state.
+You will notice that each step in the pipeline has been mapped to a state.
 In AWS Step Functions, you can create state machines using the [Amazon States Language](https://docs.aws.amazon.com/step-functions/latest/dg/concepts-amazon-states-language.html) or the [AWS Step Functions Workflow Studio](https://docs.aws.amazon.com/step-functions/latest/dg/tutorial-workflow-studio-using.html).

 The script needs: (a) the location of the portfolio.json file, (b) the location where results will be uploaded, \(c\) the Job Definition that will be used to submit the job, (d) the Job Queue where it will be placed and (e) the name that will be used to submit it.